meltonjoshua/Windows-upgrade-2.0/README.md

 ## Compatibility

-This enhanced script (v3.0) is based on the Ventoy Windows11Bypass implementation and includes significant improvements for reliability and automation.
+This enhanced script (v3.4) is based on proven Windows 11 bypass techniques and includes comprehensive improvements for reliability and automation.
 It should work on most Windows 10 systems that don't meet Windows 11 hardware requirements.

-**New in v3.0:**
+**New in v3.4:**
-- Enhanced compatibility checks before execution
+- Installation Assistant-specific hardware bypass before tool execution
-- Improved error handling for various system configurations
+- Enhanced PC Health Check bypass using Microsoft's own HwReqChk registry entries
-- Better support for different Windows 10 editions and builds
+- Comprehensive hardware spoofing across multiple registry paths
-- Automatic fallback methods for challenging network environments
+- Dual-layer bypass strategy for maximum compatibility coverage

 ## License